 Board of Directors

-The Board of Directors currently comprises five Directors, two of whom are Executive Directors; of these, one is Executive Chairman and Chief Executive.
-There is one independent Non-executive Director, being Julian Lee, and two Non-Executive Directors who additionally provide professional services to the Company and who therefore do not qualify as independent and who therefore do not qualify as independent in terms of the UK Corporate Governance Code, but are considered by the Company to have independence of character and judgement.
+The Board of Directors currently comprises three Directors, two of whom are Executive Directors; one of which is an Executive Chairman & Chief Executive Officer and another is an Executive Director & Chief Operations Officer.
+There is one Non-Executive Director, who additionally provides professional services to the Company, and who, therefore, does not qualify as independent in terms of the UK Corporate Governance Code, but is considered by the Company to have independence of character and judgement.

 The Directors are of the opinion that the Board comprises a suitable balance and that the recommendations of the UK Corporate Governance Code have been implemented to an appropriate level.
-The Board, through the Executive Chairman & CEO, the Executive Director & COO, and the Non-executive Directors, maintains regular contact with its advisers and public relations consultants in order to ensure that the Board develops an understanding of the views of major shareholders about the Company.
+The Board, through the Executive Chairman & Chief Executive Officer, the Executive Director & Chief Operations Officer, and the Non-Executive Director, maintains regular contact with its advisers and public relations consultants in order to ensure that the Board develops an understanding of the views of major shareholders about the Company.

 All Directors have access to the advice of the Company’s solicitors and the Company Secretary, necessary information is supplied to the Directors on a timely basis to enable them to discharge their duties effectively and all Directors have access to independent professional advice, at the Company’s expense, as and when required.

-The Board acknowledges that, in having an Executive Chairman who is also the Chief Executive Officer, best practice is not being followed.
+The Board acknowledges that, in having the Executive Chairman, who is also the Chief Executive Officer, best practice is not being followed.
 However, it is the opinion of the Board as a whole that the current arrangements are appropriate to the Company and Group at this stage of development.